 - 1. A mixed-use development project shall be designed and constructed to: - a.
 Be pedestrian in its focus by: - i.
 Providing direct pedestrian linkages to adjacent public sidewalks. - ii.
 Creating enhanced pedestrian connections throughout the project between residential and nonresidential uses and parking areas. - iii.
 Providing enhanced pedestrian amenities throughout the project, including seating, pedestrian area lighting, special paving, public art, water features, common open space, directories, and similar items to create a pleasant pedestrian experience. - iv.
 Incorporating architectural design elements and materials that relate to a pedestrian scale. - b.
 Locate uses in proximity to one another without large intervening parking lots so that it is convenient for people to walk between the various uses and park their vehicles only once. - c.
 Create a pedestrian scale and character of development along the street by providing significant wall articulation and varying roof heights, incorporating pedestrian scale elements (e.g., doors, windows, lighting, landscaping), and locating storefronts and common open space areas (e.g., plaza, courtyard, outdoor dining) near the public sidewalk to contribute to an active street environment. - d.
-Provide a transition to adjacent residential uses by reducing building height and increasing building setbacks where possible.
+Provide a transition to adjacent residential uses -in compliance with the standards provided in Table 9.075.050-10 (Mixed-Use Overlay District Development Standards). - 2.
+Consistent use of architectural details and materials.
+Architectural style and use of quality materials shall be compatible and consistent throughout an entire mixed-use project.